panva/node-oidc-provider/docs/README.md

 ### audiences

-Helper used by the OP to set an audience to issued Access Tokens.
+Function used to set an audience to issued Access Tokens.
 The return value should either be falsy use the default audience (client) or an array of string aud values, or a single string aud value.

 _**default value**_: